117 ★★★★★ REVIEWS

 So my license is suspended... what happens to my criminal case?

 A refusal of a breath test in a Maryland DUI case can be used against you in Court.
 It allows the prosecutor to argue that you wouldn't have refused unless you were drinking.
-Additionally, the State may seek enhanced penalties for a refusal to provide a breath sample.

 The State of Maryland must prove your DUI charges beyond a reasonable doubt.
 By refusing a breath test at a Police Station, you've made their job that much harder.
 The lack of a chemical breath test is often very strong reasonable doubt, even if the prosecutor argues it was due to your own refusal.

-The most important thing to understand about a DUI case without a chemical breath sample is that the case depends entirely on the officer's opinion.
-The best way to defend an opinion case would be to attack the officers' training, qualifications, and administration of the field sobriety testing.
 Many DUI lawyers prefer to try refusal cases before juries, as jurors find the DUI testing to be confusing, unlike Judges who often believe the tests are easy to understand.

 A skilled Maryland DUI lawyer will customize your trial strategy to fit the facts of your case.
 There is no one-size-fits-all approach to DUI refusal cases.

-How do you convince someone I wasn't drunk when I refused.
+How do you convince someone I wasn't drunk when I refused?

-What does the DR-015A look like?
+What does the advice of rights form look like?

-DR-015A form side 1
+dui advice of rights maryland form side 1

-DR-015A form side 2
+advice of rights form side 2

 Could I be going to jail?